Magatama1000/AT_v1_UF/README.md

 Let's try.
 ### Notice
 We recommend that you open the ticket page link on the live site exactly on time and enter the purchase page.
+Don't look for live performances from the ASOBITICKET home page.

 It does not work with the new ASOBITICKET v2.
 Therefore, you cannot use this method with new Lives.
 There are few elements that can be reduced in ASOBITICKET v2, and even vanilla can be completed in a very short time, so it is difficult to accelerate.